yohset95/Coursera_MLRegression/README.md

 ## Correlation
 ![](https://drive.google.com/uc?export=view&id=1Y59UitQVnl0QjcKzOoPh1iCbjVFBlbGe) </br>
 * Column "Price" is highly correlated with "Unnamed: 0".
-This means the higher values in "Unnamed: 0", also the higher values in "Price" as the target variable.
+This means the higher values in "Unnamed: 0", also the higher values in "Price" as the target variable
-* However, the "Unnamed: 0" is the ID of the customer, which is sorted from the lowest bought ticket price until the highest bought ticket price.
+* However, the "Unnamed: 0" is the ID of the customer, which is sorted from the lowest bought ticket price until the highest bought ticket price
-* Therefore, column "Unnamed: 0" will affect the predicted model seriously and need to be removed.
+* Therefore, column "Unnamed: 0" will affect the predicted model seriously and need to be removed

 ## D'Agustino K^2 Normality Test For Target Variable
 - alpha = 0.05 (5%)